-Since fall 2015, select SPEA graduate students have the opportunity to pursue concurrent masters degrees at SPEA and an international partner university.
+Since fall 2015, select O'Neill graduate students have the opportunity to pursue concurrent masters degrees at O'Neill and an international partner university.
+Courses in these programs are taught in English.
 You must apply separately and be accepted by each program to participate in this opportunity.